invoiceninja/invoiceninja.github.io/README.md

 The official repository is configured to build the site on each commit, so there's no need to compile the production version locally.

+### Code of Conduct
+Code of conduct can be found in our main repository.
+[Code of Conduct](https://github.com/invoiceninja/invoiceninja/blob/master/CODE_OF_CONDUCT.md).

+### Licence
+Licence can be found in our main repository.
+[Licence](https://github.com/invoiceninja/invoiceninja/blob/master/LICENSE).